Rakesh240497/Lab4/README.md

 If all the above parameter safisfy we call the folder recursion function and do the iterations accordingly.

-#. using the while loop we go till end the of the hierarchy
+1. using the while loop we go till end the of the hierarchy
+2. Next we check the wheathe the subdirectory has some files using if condition.
+3. If there are files inside a directory we travers through the directory by using the recursive calls and updating the path, until the end of the subdirectory.